sweirich/graded-haskell/README.md

 -----------

-"A Dependent Dependency Calculus", draft paper by Pritam Choudhury, Harley Eades III, Richard A. Eisenberg and Stephanie Weirich.
+"A Dependent Dependency Calculus", draft paper by Pritam Choudhury, Harley Eades III, and Stephanie Weirich.

 The draft paper is [available](ddc.pdf).